spassvogel/gilles-game/docs/thoughts.md

 [x] Town should store location
 [-] Structures in town should display a short popup on click.
 The popup should have a button to expand the GUI and show all the details
 [x] Instead we have a legenda
+[ ] Make the outline of the structure pulse a bit

 #### 30/03/2020 Mobile [+art], [+tech]